-The Yorkshire coast in summer is alive with birds and a highlight of the tour is the added bonus of a boat trip off the coast at Bempton Cliffs to look at the seabird colonies from a different angle.
-Early June is also a great time to catch up with late migrants such as Wryneck, Marsh Warbler, Red-backed Shrike or something rarer, such as a male Black-headed Bunting, as one turned up in 2019.
+The Yorkshire coast in summer is alive with birds and we are adding the bonus of a boat trip off the coast at Bempton Cliffs to look at seabird colonies from a different angle which will be one of the tour highlights.
+June is also a great time catch up with late migrants or something rarer, such as a Red-tailed Shrike and Black-browed Albatross which were present in June 2022.

 We can hope for an action-packed few days birding along with great food, accommodation and scenery!